ipc57/ddb/README.md

 # ddb

-Simple but excelent W2UI components using Postgres via Postgrest.
+Excelent and easy to use W2UI components using Postgres db via Postgrest Rest API.